NVIDIA-AI-IOT/Deepstream-Dewarper-App/README.md

 - Replace the libnvds_dewarper.so binary in /opt/nvidia/deepstream/deepstream-5.1/lib/
 with the binary provided in this repo under the plugin_libraries
 - Get the Tlt peoplenet model and label file.
+Download these files under [inference_files](inference_files/) directory.
    - wget https://api.ngc.nvidia.com/v2/models/nvidia/tlt_peoplenet/versions/pruned_v2.1/files/resnet34_peoplenet_pruned.etlt
    - wget https://api.ngc.nvidia.com/v2/models/nvidia/tlt_peoplenet/versions/pruned_v2.1/files/labels.txt
    The models described in this card detect one or more physical objects from three categories within an image and return a box around each object, as well as a category label   for each object.
 Three categories of objects detected by these models are – persons, bags and faces.